 Because they are not familiar with the locations of cavities along their migratory routes, they likely roost in trees outside cavities.

 Bluebirds that stay in the same territory year-round roost in natural cavities, cavities made by woodpeckers, or nesting boxes offered by humans.
 These birds are familiar with the locations of these cavities.

-Little is known about where bluebirds roost when they arrive in the wintering grounds where there are already resident Bluebirds, and most cavities have been taken.
+Little is known about where bluebirds roost when they arrive on the wintering grounds where there are already resident Bluebirds, and most cavities have been taken.

-Migratory bluebirds interact and compete for cavities with other Bluebirds and other birds.
-Nuthatches, Great Crested Flycatchers, swallows, European starlings, and House Sparrows are among the most common birds that also use roosting and nesting cavities.
+Migratory bluebirds interact and compete for cavities with other bluebirds and other birds such as titmice, tree swallows, European starlings, and House Sparrows, among the most common birds that also use roosting and nesting cavities.